GaloisInc/ivory/ivory-tutorial/tutorial.md

        defStruct (Proxy :: Proxy "Character")
 ```

-Just to confirm that it works, run `stack example.hs --std-out`, and see that
+Just to confirm that it works, run `stack codegen.hs --std-out`, and see that
 the `struct` declaration has made it into the output.
 Next, we'll need
 functions to interact with `Character` values.
 Let's start by adding a few
 utility functions for manipulating health and magic.